Marcel Chevalier: Life

-Chevalier worked as a printer subsequent to his retirement.
+Chevalier worked as a printer after his retirement.
 He was married to Marcelle Obrecht with whom he had two children.
 His son Éric was present at Carrein's and Djandoubi's executions in order to prepare him for succession to chief executioner upon his father's eventual retirement.

 Chevalier was interviewed by the press on a number of occasions, but later, disillusioned by the sensationalist nature of press coverage, chose to say nothing of his experiences with the guillotine.